cjessop/ML_Task/README.md

 ### 6. YOLOv8 Object identifier

 Provides the functionality for a user-trained YOLO identifier to predict on either pre-recorded or live video stream

+### 7. Pipeline Class:

+Reads in YAML configuration file to streamline the implementation and usage of the package

 --------------------------------------------------------------------------------------------------
 ## Usage